 This mode allows you to automatically start an app when you boot the Pico headset.

-The public Pico GitHub page contains several guides, among which one about the full kiosk mode titled Customize Launcher on Pico Device.
-According to this document, you will need to build and APK that meets the following criteria:
+Pico has a detailed guide online on how to enable kiosk mode.
+According to this document, you will need to build an APK that meets the following criteria: